RUB-NDS/SSH-Client-Signatures-Artifacts/README.md

 > - Estimated time required: 24 hours
 > - Interaction required: yes, initial API token generation (estimate: 10 minutes)
 > - Other requirements: Internet access, API tokens on GitHub / GitLab
-> - Proofs claim: C1 via inspection of the scraped data
+> - Proves claim: C1 via inspection of the scraped data

 To collect SSH public keys from GitHub, GitLab and Launchpad, you can use the `scripts/01_run_scraper.sh` script.
 This script will configure and then start the key scraper and collect SSH public keys from the platforms for a duration of 24 hours.
 Adjust the timeout in the script as needed (or remove entirely).